Initial Release: November 1997

 Bonus Levels: TR2 was re-released for Windows and Macintosh as "Tomb Raider 2 Gold."
 It includes a five-level expansion pack titled "The Golden Mask."
 These bonus levels are also available as a free download.
 For more information, including a complete walkthrough, visit my Golden Mask page.

 Classic Tomb Raider Games on New Systems: This game was designed for Windows 98 but can be patched to run in newer versions of Windows.
 There are also a number of fan-made mods to enhance your gaming experience.
 See the TR2 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

 Updated versions for PC that require no patching are available for download from GOG.com and Steam.
-The Mac App Store has Tomb Raider 2 for Mac OS X, and the PlayStation Store has versions for PS3 and PSP.
+The PlayStation Store has versions for PS3 and PSP.
+The Mac App Store has Tomb Raider 2 for Mac OS X, as well as iPhone and iPad, and an Android version was recently released as well.